lambdaclass/miden-node/docs/src/user/rpc.md

 ## Status

 Request the status of the node components.
 The response contains the current version of the RPC component and the connection status of the other components, including their versions and the number of the most recent block in the chain (chain tip).

-## SyncStorageMaps

-Returns storage map synchronization data for a specified public account within a given block range.
-This method allows clients to efficiently sync the storage map state of an account by retrieving only the changes that occurred between two blocks.

-Caller specifies the `account_id` of the public account and the block range (`block_from`, `block_to`) for which to retrieve storage updates.
-The response includes all storage map key-value updates that occurred within that range, along with the last block included in the sync and the current chain tip.

-This endpoint enables clients to maintain an updated view of account storage.